Skip to contents

 na_rm

 Should missing values in order_by be removed from the result?
-If FALSE, NA values are sorted to the end (like in arrange()), so they will only be included if there are insufficient non-missing values to reach n.
+If FALSE, NA values are sorted to the end (like in dplyr::arrange()), so they will only be included if there are insufficient non-missing values to reach n.

 Examples